Edgar-Henri Boutry

 Edgar Boutry (1857–1938) was a French sculptor who executed several public statues and monuments and worked on several Monuments aux Morts.
 He also ran the Écoles académiques lilloises.

 Early years and studies

 Boutry was born in Lille and died at Levallois-Perret.
 He was a pupil of Albert Darcq at the Écoles académiques lilloises and then of Jules Cavelier at the École des Beaux-Arts in Paris.
 He was runner up for the "Prix de Rome" in 1885 and won the prize in 1887.
 He was eventually to succeed Albert Darcq at the Écoles académiques lilloises.
 During his lifetime he was responsible for a number of public statues in Lille and in other parts of Northern France.
-His work also decorates several town halls, as well as an hotel and several churches.
+His work also decorates several town halls, as well as a hotel and several churches.